Monica Barbaro asks about talking to animals

 It's really nice.

-I appreciate you guys.
+We love everybody.
+We appreciate you guys.

 Yeah, love you guys.
+We appreciate you.

 And thanks for listening to the podcast.
+Please subscribe.

 Subscribe to the show.

-Going on over to YouTube.
+head on over to YouTube

-Yeah, you got teary eyes there.
+yeah you got teary eyes

-Also, share an episode with a friend and help us build this very handsome community.
+also share an episode with a friend and help us build this very handsome community share this episode share this episode give them a real taste of what it usually is like.

 They're like, God, this is sad.